grivdm/LongDozen/README.md

 # LongDozen

-LongDozen is a web application that allows users to find the nearest place they can visit, such as bars, cafes or restaurants.
+ that offers users a convenient way to discover nearby places such as bars, cafes, and restaurants.
+The application empowers users with an array of functionalities such as the ability to create, modify, rate, and bookmark places of interest.
+Additionally, users can register and personalize their user page.
-It also provides users with the ability to create, update, rate, and add places to their favorites.
-Users can also register and upgrade their user page.
 This project is developed using Django, PostgreSQL with PostGIS extender, and some decoration libraries such as Bootstrap, django-leaflet, and crispy-django.

 ## Features